 Note that once you submit your application, you can still access it to upload documents.

 2. Submit a Statement of Purpose: The statement should address the following:

-* Once completed, upload as a pdf. document to the online application.
+* Once completed, upload to the online application.

 3. Upload a copy of your official transcripts.

 4. Submit contact information for three individuals who will complete the online references/recommendation form.

 The MBA program requires three references from academic or professional sources.
 Current undergraduate students are required to have faculty within their academic school submit all three recommendations.
 Register each individual and their email addresses on the online application; they will receive an email directing them to complete a web-based form.
 Recommenders will not be sent an email until you have submitted the application; allow them plenty of time to meet the application deadline.

 New policies for Spring 2016 applicants and beyond: The GMAT is required for admission unless an applicant:

 If you have questions about the above requirements, please contact Dr. Al Warner, MBA Academic Chair, at email@example.com.